 A flood of entries for that first 2013 festival ensured there would be continuity and no missing summer, no empty year in the Chichester festival calendar.
 We even had star names with former poet laureate Sir Andrew Motion, the brilliant Hanover Band and legendary pop icon Geno Washington.
 It was a bit of a miracle really as the first festival was launched and run entirely on goodwill.

-Now, in 2017, we are grateful for the support of our sponsors from the business community, Chichester City Council, Chichester District Council, West Sussex County Council and our key supporter, the Chichester Observer (Johnson Press).
-The current festival committee comprises Phil Hewitt (chairman), Barry Smith (co-ordinator), Anthony Cane (treasurer), John Ashley (secretary) and members Anne Scicluna, Helen Watt, Rebecca Robertson, Felicity Course and Jill Cook.
+Now, in 2018 as a registered charity (1167936), we are grateful for the support of our sponsors from the business community, Chichester City Council, West Sussex County Council and our key supporter, the Chichester Observer (Johnson Press).
+The current festival committee comprises Phil Hewitt (chairman), Barry Smith (co-ordinator), Nick Sutherland (treasurer), Jill Cook (secretary) and members Anne Scicluna, Helen Watt, Anthony Cane and Simon O’Hea.

 The foundations of the festival rest upon Chichester organisations, but though we are grounded in the community, we are delighted to welcome to the city visiting performers from all over the world, including major orchestras, bands, singers, authors, poets and much more.
 Have a browse through our listings and we are sure you will find plenty to stimulate and entertain.